devpi/devpi/doc/userman/devpi_commands.rst

       --replica-max-retries NUM
                             Number of retry attempts for replica connection failures (such as aborted connections to pypi).
+      --request-timeout     NUM
-      --offline-mode        (experimental) prevents connections to any upstream server (e.g. pypi) and only serves locally cached files through the simple index used by pip.
+                            Number of seconds before request being terminated (such as connections to pypi, etc.).
+[30] --offline-mode        (experimental) prevents connections to any upstream server (e.g. pypi) and only serves locally cached files through the simple index used by pip.